Civil Trial Defense Law Firm

 Fax: (561) 689-5013

-/in Firm ResultsLou La Cava and David Young Obtain a Defense Verdict In a Wrongful Death Case
+/in Firm ResultsLou La Cava Obtained a Defense Verdict in a Medical Malpractice Case in Ocala, Florida

 /in Firm Results